Power System Model

 \[ \alpha_{ij} = \cfrac{1}{\tau_{ij}}e^{-\text{j}\phi_{ij}},\]

-where $\tau_{ij} \neq 0$ is a transformer turns ratio, while $\phi_{ij}$ is a transformer phase shift angle, always located from-bus end of the branch.
+where $\tau_{ij} \neq 0$ is a transformer turns ratio, specifically the off-nominal turns ratio, while $\phi_{ij}$ is a transformer phase shift angle, always located at the from-bus end of the branch.
 Note, if $\tau_{ij} = 1$ and $\phi_{ij} = 0$ the model describes the line.
 In-phase transformers are defined if $\tau_{ij} \neq 1$, $\phi_{ij} = 0$, and $y_{\text{s}ij} = 0$, while phase-shifting transformers are obtained if $\tau_{ij} \neq 1$, $\phi_{ij} \neq 0$, and $y_{\text{s}ij} = 0$.

 These transformer parameters are stored in the vectors $\bm{\tau} = [\tau_{ij}]$ and $\bm{\phi} = [\phi_{ij}]$, respectively: